yaodiyong/yaodiyong.github.io/index.md

 ## About Me

 I am **Yaodi Yong**, currently a Postdoc fellow working in the Department of Mathematics at the Southern University of Science and Technology (SUSTech).
-My supervisor is Dr. Yiying Zhang.
+My supervisor is Dr. <a href="https://sites.google.com/site/yiyingzhang16/home/"> Yiying Zhang</a>.
 I am currently on the job market and seeking a faculty position in actuarial science.

 ## Working Experiences
 - **Postdoc Fellow**, SUSTech, 2023/01-Now.